TanStack/router/docs/guide/navigation.md

 ## `Navigate` Component

-Occcasionally, you may find yourself needing to navigate immediately when a component mounts.
+Occasionally, you may find yourself needing to navigate immediately when a component mounts.
 Your first instinct might be to reach for `useNavigate` and an immediate side-effect (e.g. React.useEffect), but this is unnecessary.
 Instead, you can render the `Navigate` component to achieve the same result:

 ```tsx
 function Component() {